beton-ochoa/beton-ochoa.github.io/index.md

 >> ![ ](/MICAI23.png)

-**October 25th, 2022:** The CV-inside group has landed in Monterrey and we are about to invade the Mexican Conference on AI, taking place in Tecnologico de Monterrey.
+**October 25th, 2022:** The CV-inside group has landed in Monterrey and we are about to invade the **Mexican Conference on AI**, taking place in Tecnologico de Monterrey.
 Along with my other students from CINVESTAV we are a wild bunch ready to make some noise!